-Elizabeth Bruce (organist at FPC) and friends will present a family-friendly concert on October 15th at 3pm.
+Elizabeth Bruce (organist at FPC) and friends will present a family-friendly concert.
 This event will feature some “scary” organ songs (e.g. Phantom of the Opera and Bach’s (in)famous Toccata in d minor) that aren’t quite fitting for Sunday mornings, but are definitely fitting for Sunday afternoons!
 Elizabeth and special musical guests will cover multiple genres – from musical theatre to baroque-era Reformation organ music to celebrate its 500th anniversary this year.
 This program will feature musical “treats” for concertgoers of all ages!
 Children, grandchildren, neighbor children, and the young-at-heart are encouraged to attend this introduction to the organ/costume party event!
 Elizabeth will perform in costume, and she encourages guests to wear their favorite costume, or just street clothes, to the event.

 We currently need helpers for the following tasks on the day of the concert.
 Please contact Elizabeth at email@example.com if you might be able to assist: